Fault finding in Flight Simulator 2004

 Tip - in the only instance I experienced this, the cause was an AI Mi14 helicopter of the Ukraine Navy which it seems is likely to have been converted from a flyable aircraft.

-If you cannot load a flight and indications that symmap.dll caused the failure, the chances are that something has changed in the area of your default flight.
+If you cannot load a flight and indications are that symmap.dll caused the failure, the chances are that something has changed in the area of your default flight.
 Back up and delete your default flight (usually in C:\My Documents\Flight Simulator Files) and let Flight Simulator load its default settings.
 Then you can re-create and re-save a personal default flight.

 It will not come as a surprise that these are caused by faulty add-on terrain mesh files.
 I do not know how/what makes the files faulty but identification and elimination will resolve the fault.